peyrin/peyrin.github.io/letter-of-rec.md

 ## Template

-To request a letter of rec, send me an email with the following information in this exact format, so that I can quickly substitute it into the template letter:
+To request a letter of rec, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLScpXtlqO2s253W4_yV8pigSzSpG9hh82D7rRM20YxITiu8OZg/viewform) with the information you want to be substituted into the template letter.
-- Full name:
-- First name:
-- Relevant classes:
-- Letter grades (optional):
-- Name of program 1:
-- Name of program 2:
-- Do you need a copy:
-- I acknowledge that this is a generic template letter:

 Descriptions of each field:
+- I acknowledge that this is a generic template letter, and I have read and understand all the disclaimers: Put "Yes" here to confirm that you have read over this entire page and understand all the disclaimers/warnings.
 - Full name: For the first mention of your name.
 - First name: For all future mentions of your name.
 - Relevant classes: Assuming you were a student in a class I taught, list the class/classes here.
 If that's not the case, describe how we've worked together here.
 - If you want me to include your grade in the class, list the grade(s) here.
 You can also put "N/A" here if you don't want me to include any information about grades.
 - Name of program: Exactly what you want in the letter.
-If you want a university/organization name, it can also go here, e.g. "5th year MS program at UC Berkeley".
-I'll generate one letter per program you list.
-If you need more than two letters, you can add more lines (e.g. "Name of program 3").
-If you just need one letter, you can delete "Name of program 2".
+If you want a university/organization name, it can also go here, e.g. “5th year MS program at UC Berkeley”.
+List exactly one program per form submission, and I’ll generate one letter per submission/program.
 - Do you need a copy: If the letter needs to be submitted on my end (e.g. through an application portal), put "No".
-If you need a PDF copy of the letter to submit yourself, specify the program(s) for which you need a PDF copy.
+If you need a PDF copy of the letter to submit yourself, put "Yes".
-- I acknowledge that this is a generic template letter: Put "Yes" here to confirm that you have read over this entire page and understand all the disclaimers/warnings.

 After sending the information, you can send recommendation requests.
 Notes:
 - If you need me to email the letter to somebody, include the email address I should send the letter to, and and any information I need to include in the email (e.g. your name, some application ID number, etc.).